 However, with the Indian Act, on and off reserve housing, programs aimed at curbing urban Indigenous homelessness, and the “system” in general has, it would seem, failed Indigenous Peoples nation-wide and made them housing insecure from Vancouver to Halifax.

 Urban Indigenous Peoples experience homelessness at a disproportionate rate and make up a significant percentage of the homeless populations in cities.
-Research shows that Indigenous homelessness in major urban areas ranges from 20-50% of the total homeless population, while others have reported that the range may be much wider – at 11-96%.
-Put another way, in some Canadian cities such as Yellowknife or Whitehorse Indigenous peoples make up 90 percent of the homeless population.
-Places like Thunder Bay and Winnipeg fair somewhat better; an average of 50 percent of the homeless are Indigenous.
-In Toronto, Canada’s largest urban centre, Indigenous peoples constitute around 15 percent of the city’s homeless, even though they make up only around 0.5 of the total population.
-In fact, one study found that 1 in 15 Indigenous people in urban centres are homeless compared to 1 in 128 for the general population.
-This means that Urban Indigenous are 8 times more likely to experience homelessness.
+Research shows that Indigenous homelessness in major urban areas ranges from 20-50% of the total homeless population, while others have reported that the range may be much wider, at 11-96%.
+Put another way, in some Canadian cities such as Yellowknife or Whitehorse Indigenous Peoples make up 90 percent of the homeless population.
+Places like Thunder Bay and Winnipeg fair somewhat better; an average of 50 percent of those experiencing homelessness are Indigenous.
+In Toronto, Canada’s largest urban centre, Indigenous Peoples constitute around 15 percent of the city’s homeless, even though they make up only around 0.5 of the total population.
+In fact, one study found that 1 in 15 Indigenous Peoples in urban centres are homeless compared to 1 in 128 for the general population.
+This means that Urban Indigenous Peoples are 8 times more likely to experience homelessness.